Nothonotus: Anthropogenic influences and conservation implications

 The low mobility and habitat specialization associated with the subgenus make Nothonotus species particularly sensitive to habitat degradation.
 Darter populations are frequently assessed as a proxy for stream habitat quality.
 In a comparative species richness survey, museum specimen from 1948–1955 contained approximately 33% more diversity than samples collected from 2005–2006 in the same localities despite more intensive sampling efforts in contemporary populations.
-The following Nothonotus species have been designated conservation statuses by IUCN redlist: Vulnerable : N. maculatum, N. acuticeps, N. denoncourti, N. etowahae, N. wapiti; Near threatened: N. aquali, N. tippecanoe; Endangered: N. moorei, N. rubrum.
+The following Nothonotus species have been designated conservation statuses by IUCN redlist: Vulnerable : N. maculatum, N. acuticeps, N. denoncourti, N. etowahae, N. wapiti; Near threatened: N. aquali, N. tippecanoe; Endangered: N. moorei, N. ruber.
 Impoundment by dams and siltation restrict gene flow between previously continuous populations, threatening the genetic diversity of various Nothonotus species.
 Siltation has been cited as the most concerning mode of habitat destruction in aquatic habitats.
 Sediment issues occur when anthropogenic activities like mining, deforestation, urbanization, and road construction alter flow regimes and erosion rates.
 Genetic diversity assessments of Nothonotus populations are often conducted to determine the consequences of siltation on aquatic communities.
 Coloration, particularly conspicuous in males, is hypothesized to have evolved in response to sexual selection and habitat preference.
 Species residing higher in the water column, in clear water, and in habitats with low predation typically express stronger nuptial coloration patterns.
 Sedimentation may also interfere with mate identification due to reduced water clarity.